 When two devices are connected together, we need to determine if the devices are compatible with one another.
 Two devices are compatible if both devices can agree upon what minimum voltage level represents logic 1 and what maximum voltage level represents logic 0.

-Let’s take an example where two TM4C123 processors are interconnected.
-One device will have a GPIO pin configured as an input and the other will have a GPIO pin configured as an output.
+Let’s take an example where two devices are interconnected.
+One device will have a IO pin configured as an input and the other will have a IO pin configured as an output.

 In order for logic 1 to be interpreted correctly, VOHMIN of the output pin must be greater than the VIHMIN of the input pin.
 In order for logic 0 to be interpreted correctly, we need VILMAX to be greater than VOLMAX.
 We can view this relationship between the output and input by superimposing the two preceding images.

 When we look at this diagram, we see that there is a gap in between VOHMIN and VIHMIN.
-The gap is present because when driving logic 1 as an output, the TM4C123 places 2.4V on the output pin.
+The gap is present because when driving logic 1 as an output, the microcontroller is guaranteed to place a minimum of 2.4V on the output pin.
 When configured as an input, a value of 2.145V is required for logic 1.
 This gives a gap, or margin, of +0.255V.

 When designing an embedded system, the desire is to design a device that will be reliable and operate in a variety of operating conditions.
 In certain situations our designs may experience temporary voltage fluctuations that can cause a device to malfunction because the signal violates the maximum or minimum voltage levels for logic 0 or 1.
 As a designer, we want to be able to predict how large of a voltage spike our system can tolerate.
 We can specify how tolerant our system is by examining the margins between the input and output devices.
 These gaps help us to define a term called noise margin.
 We take the minimum of the two margins to determine what is called the noise margin for two devices.

 Noise Margin = min( VOHMIN – VIHMIN, VILMAX-VOLMAX)